waywardgeek/noelkdf/README.md

 Alexander, aka Solar Designer, is he brains behind escript.
 He has been over-the-top helpful.
-Three ideas he fed me include the  parallelism parameter to limit parallelism on purpose, the power-of-two sliding window, and random segment hashing with a "page".
-He also helped me understand modern CPU memory performance and SIMD capabilities, which has an enourmous impact.
+Three ideas he fed me include the  parallelism parameter to limit parallelism on purpose, the power-of-two sliding window, and random segment hashing within a "page".
+He also helped me understand modern CPU memory performance and SIMD capabilities, which has an enormous impact.

-Christian Forler, the inventor of Catena, showed me how to avoiding timing attacks through fixed addessing access pattern, and how to believe it works through pebble proofs.
+Christian Forler, the inventor of Catena, showed me how to avoiding timing attacks through fixed addressing access pattern, and how to believe it works through pebble proofs.
 Also, doubling memory and not just time with t_cost to provide "client independent update".
 Catena helped make the Server Relief idea mainstream.